The Beauty Blind

 • I learned to be easy with myself… Watching a movie instead of reading a book, or playing a game instead of taking an online course, is just fine.
 As someone told me..« It’s a pandemic and not a productivity contest, so relax. »

-• I experienced my limits… I finished 2 books, 2 online courses, written 3 posts, watched 5 documentaries, listened to dozens of podcasts and took further levels of a new language, all of this in just one week.
-However, I felt like I could do better, so, I have no excuses in the future.
+• I experienced my limits… In a single week, I finished 2 books, 2 online courses, written 3 posts, watched 5 documentaries, listened to dozens of podcasts and took further levels of a new language, al. However, I felt like I could do better, so, I have no excuses in the future.

 • I met new people… It’s a kinda of unusual phrase to hear when we talk about 2020, but I met a plenty of great people from many different countries while I was playing online games.